2youyou2/transitions/README.md

 # transitions

-This project is a port of TheAviator based on Cocos Creator 2.3.0.
+This project is based on Cocos Creator 2.3.0.

 Online Demo : http://2youyou2.com/transitions